oSharpey/cyber-obsidian/year-2/IM/Week-2.md

 - Minimises repeated and redundant data

 ## Data Models
-- The way the data is going
+- The way the data is going to be stored
+- Described how data is stored, accessed and updated in a DBMS
+- Types:
+	- Entity Relationship Diagram
+	- Normalisation

+### Advantages
+- Ensure data is represented accurately
+- Data redundancy is minimised
+- Security is not compromised
+### Disadvantages
+- Difficult to understand
+- Costs can be high